How Do Contact Lenses Work?

 - Convenience: There’s no need to clean and disinfect daily contact lenses since you only wear them once.

-- Descreased risk of infection: The lenses arrive in a sterile package and are worn once.
+- Decreased risk of infection: The lenses arrive in a sterile package and are worn once.
 This leaves little opportunity for bacteria to grow on the contacts.

-Your ophthalmologist can help you decide which type of contact lens is right for your eyes.
+Your optometrist or ophthalmologist can help you decide which type of contact lens is right for your eyes.
 If it’s time for your annual eye exam, Eyeconic can help you find a doctor nearby.

 Trying contacts for the first time?
 We created Contact Lenses 101 to answer all your questions about lens types, contact care, and more.